bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 Normally the BlueESC sold pre-installed on the T100 and T200 Thrusters, however it can be purchased separately for use with the M100 and other motors.
 Connecting the BlueESC is very similar to connecting the basic ESC.

 Solder the three wires from the BlueESC to the pads on the M100.
 Check out the [BlueESC Manual](/bluesc/) for information on cable connections and operation.

+##Sealing Connections

+We recommend using the following compounds to seal the soldered wire connections on the M100 Motor.

+* **Loctite Marine Epoxy** works well at great depths and is very thick so that it can be applied in one coat.
+* **MG Chemicals 4229** is a rubberized coating that can be used at shallow depths (less than 100ft) and is removeable if required.

 #Operation